john-ml/john-ml.github.io/content/prob.md

 > There's a 1% chance of catching a deadly illness and you test positive.
 > The test is correct 99% of the time.
 Should you be worried?

-At some point I learned how to solve problems like these by translating the problem from English into probability theory and then performing the proper calculations.
+I learned how to solve problems like these by translating them into probability theory and performing the proper calculations.
 But I haven't studied probability in a while, and calculations are easy to get wrong.
 Meanwhile, I write programs all the time and computers